ChristophGeske/Covid-19-Detector/README.md

 3. Add the functionality of running pretrained models on android following [this guide](https://medium.com/geekculture/train-ml-model-and-build-android-application-using-tensorflow-lite-keras-6bf23d07309a) and [this github repo](https://github.com/ShuklaAnuja/Python-ML---Android-Kit)
 4. Created an asset folder and add the tflite file you trained with Google Colab and downloaded in the previous steps. https://stackoverflow.com/questions/18302603/where-to-place-the-assets-folder-in-android-studio
 5. ...

+## Some thought for later implementation

+- transfer lerning looks like a must
+- the cough sounds must be cropped to have the same length for training and detection!
+- idealy we collect cough data of each user before he gets covid to reduce the false positive rate of the app